aryan-bansal/AOSSiE-GCI-19/ReadMe.txt

 Hi!
-I've created this webpage (Landing Page) for the task assigned by SLAGORA in GOOGLE CODE-IN '19.
+I've created this webpage (Landing Page), named as SLAGORA, for the task assigned by AUSTRALIAN OPEN SOURCE SOFTWARE INNOVATION & EDUCATION (A{}SSiE) in GOOGLE CODE-IN '19.
 Corrections are more than welcome!